quist00/carpentries.org/_posts/2023/07/2023-07-10-r-ecology-alt-beta.md

 of the recipe.

 ![Screenshot of the 'Changing Labels' section of the redesigned version of the Data Carpentry R Ecology lesson]({{ site.urlimg }}/blog/2023/07/2023-07-10-r-ecology-alt-beta-screenshot.png)
+_A screenshot of one section from the second episode of the redesigned lesson._

 After initial development was completed, the lesson was alpha tested by Michael at a workshop at Rice University,